FrBmt-BIGetNouf/balatro-french-translations/README.md

 7. Drag'n'drop the downloaded file inside
 8. Confirm the file copying and close 7zip
 9. You can now launch Balatro, select the French language and enjoy!

-> [!IMPORTANT]
-> The file update must be done every new game update.

 ## Contributors